 How does McDonald’s adapt to its Chinese consumers?

 McDonald’s association with Western culture played a significant role in its success in China.
 Therefore, back when the brand first entered the Chinese market, the Chinese menu was not much different from those available in the US or Europe.
 However, the company took a couple of steps to appeal to Chinese customers and lower their cost of production.

-McDonald’s restaurants in China offer several Chinese dishes, such as youtiao (油条, Chinese deep-fried dough), cakes with taro filling (an exotic kind of sweet potato).
+McDonald’s restaurants in China offer several Chinese dishes, such as youtiao (油条, Chinese deep-fried dough), and cakes with taro filling (an exotic kind of sweet potato).
 Additionally, green tea is not only used to make teas but also used in sweets and hamburger buns, which gives them a vivid green color.

-Even hamburger’s name in Chinese is an interesting case.
+Even the hamburger’s name in Chinese is an interesting case.
 When we take a look at the Chinese translation of the word hamburger (汉堡 – hànbǎo), the first character used can be translated as “China” or “Chinese,” which might imply a certain closeness to Chinese culture.

 Various forms of promotion have been used to promote McDonald’s in China, including meal packaging inspired by Chinese video games.
 McDonald’s menu options in China also had to adapt to the availability of ingredients in the local market.
-Thus, due to the lack of reasonably priced cheese in China, Chinese hamburgers use cheese imitations, resembling rubber.
+Thus, due to the lack of reasonably priced cheese in China, Chinese hamburgers use cheese imitations resembling rubber.
 While the difference is unnoticeable according to Chinese customers, as they do not eat cheese on a regular basis, foreigners will be quick to spot the difference.